KattS26/KateS_api_framework/README.md

 **9. Assumptions and Notes** <br/>

-API Availability: It is assumed that the target API (the one being tested) is running and accessible from the environment where the tests are executed.
+API Availability: The target API (```https://jsonplaceholder.typicode.com/```) should berunning and accessible from the environment where the tests are executed.<br/>
-Network Connectivity: Stable internet connection is required for fetching dependencies and interacting with external API endpoints.
+Network Connectivity: Stable internet connection is required for fetching dependencies and interacting with external API endpoints.<br/>
-Idempotency: Where possible, tests are designed to be idempotent, meaning they can be run multiple times without causing unintended side effects on the API or its data.
-VS Code Extensions: For enhanced development experience, consider installing Playwright extension for VS Code.